 How to Apply

-New freshmen with accepted applications will automatically be enrolled in Honors in Research.
-It is possible to switch to Honors in the Major in the student’s first semester on campus after meeting with the advisor for that major by completing the application form and selecting Honors in the Major.
-Transfer and continuing students may apply directly to Honors in Research or Honors in the Major (after meeting with the major advisor).
+New first-year students with accepted applications will automatically be enrolled in Honors in Research.
+It is possible to switch to Honors in the Major in the student’s first semester on campus after receiving approval from the advisor for that major.
+Transfer and continuing students may apply directly to Honors in Research or Honors in the Major (after approval from the major advisor).

 Requirements

-To earn Honors in the Major, students are required to take at least 20 honors credits.
-In addition, students must take HORT 289 Honors Independent Study, HORT 681 Senior Honors Thesis and HORT 682 Senior Honors Thesis when completing their thesis project; please see the Honors in Major Checklist for Horticulture for more information.
-The Department of Horticulture also works collaboratively to strongly support students through the Honors in Research program.
+To earn honors in the major, students are required to take at least 20 honors credits.
+In addition, students must take HORT 289 Honors Independent Study, HORT 681 Senior Honors Thesis and HORT 682 Senior Honors Thesis when completing their thesis project; please see the honors program page for more information.
+The Department of Plant and Agroecosystems Sciences also works collaboratively to strongly support students through the honors in research program.

 University Degree Requirements